MrGarrett45/songClouds/README.md

 # songClouds

-Take artists song lyrics via web scraping and turn them into song clouds
+Take artists song lyrics via web scraping and turn them into word clouds

 This program uses the Genius API as well as traditional webscraping to collect all the lyrics by a particular artist available on Genius and turns them into a word cloud that shows their most frequently used words.